covid19datahub/COVID19/index.md

 ## Software packages

-We release [R](/articles/api/r.html) and [Python](/articles/api/python.html) packages to simplify the interaction with the Data Hub.
+The [R](/articles/api/r.html) and [Python](/articles/api/python.html) packages simplify the interaction with the Data Hub.
 In general, it is possible to import the data in any software by reading the CSV files provided at the [download centre](/articles/data.html).

 ## Data transparency

 The data acquisition pipeline is open source.
 All the code used to generate the data files can be found at our [GitHub repository](https://github.com/covid19datahub/COVID19/).
-In principle, one can use the function `covid19` from the repository to generate the same data we provide at the [download centre](/articles/data.html#latest-data).
+In principle, one can use the function `covid19` from the repository to generate the same data available at the [download centre](/articles/data.html#latest-data).
 However, this takes between 1-2 hours, so that downloading the pre-computed files is typically more convenient.
-[Here](/reference/index.html) we provide the full list of data sources from which the data are pulled.
+The full list of data sources where the data are pulled from is available [here](/reference/index.html).

 ## Research reproducibility